shells-dw/streamdeck-totalmix/README.md

 - **Windows 10** with .NET Framework is required to run this plugin.
 - As per user reports, the mirror functionality might not work with Windows 11.
-- OSC: getting the active state when loading a deck... it only checks when the deck is loaded, for example if you open a folder that contains those buttons, or switch to a profile that does, etc. so when stuff is changed on the UI in the computer, via MIDI or a snapshot is loaded, that will not reflect on the buttons.
-It will take roughly 2 seconds per input/playback/output group when a deck containing buttons that mirror TotalMix settings is opened, regardless how many buttons of that group are on the Deck.
-Meaning if you have 12 Input channel buttons, it will take 2 seconds, if you have 1 input, 1 playback and 1 output button, it will take 6.
 - MIDI: I developed this on Windows, using virtualMidi with a RME Fireface UC (which was the only device I currently have access to).
 It should theoretically work with most other RME interfaces too, as long as they support TotalMix FX.
 - There is no MacOS support.
 It would mean a total rewrite of the plugin in Xcode to have it work on MacOS natively, for which I don't have the time.
 - MIDI: It needs a virtual MIDI port, writing my own drivers and have them signed is definitely above my skillset, so you'll have to install a driver for that additionally. (e.g. [virtualMidi][], [loopBe][])